-Blincyto is a prescription drug approved by the Food and Drug Administration (FDA) to treat relapsed or refractory cases of B-cell precursor acute lymphoblastic leukemia (ALL) in adults or children.
+Blincyto is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat relapsed or refractory cases of B-cell precursor acute lymphoblastic leukemia (ALL) in adults and children.
 Blincyto is also indicated in cases of B-cell precursor ALL in remission with minimal residual disease.
-Blincyto may be referred to by its drug name, Blinatumomab.
+Blincyto may be referred to by its drug name, blinatumomab.

 Blincyto is a biologic drug, a genetically engineered protein, or antibody, that targets the CD19 protein on B cells.
 Blincyto is believed to work by inducing T cells to kill B cells.

 How do I take it?

 Blincyto is administered as an intravenous infusion on a schedule that varies by individual case.